Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 # Manage confirmations

-The *Confirmations* menu entry provides you with a view on all references to refunds that has been created.
+The *Confirmation* menu entry provides you with a view on all references to refunds that has been created.
 Before your company sends back the money to the customer, you have to check the refunds with this menu entry.
 This service is supported by the most payment service providers.
 > [Info] If a workflow decides that you have to sent back money to the customer, you have here the possibility to check the refunds before money is returned.

 You can use this procedure to accept a refund so that the service payment provider gets the request to send back the money to the customer.
 You can also reject a refund, if it is not justified, for example, because the goods have already been delivered.
 In case of faulty transactions you can void them to clear the database.